Jabukiro/NearestNeighboors/README.md

 causes main scene to become unresponsive.

-#####Likely Reason: Reference to main scene might be lost causing event listeners to not work properly.
+#####Possible solution: Reference to main scene might be lost causing event listeners to not work properly.
 Pass reference to main selection scene.